 Things You MUST Do Prior to the Start of Your MxCC Online Class

-Fall 2014 semester start on Wednesday, August 27th.
+Winter 2014 semester will start on Monday, December 29th and Spring 2015 semester will start on Wednesday, January 21st.
 Seven days before the first day of a semester, registered students will see their online courses listed in My Institution page and may be able to view the course site with online orientation, help information, and some course content.
 Per course professor, some online courses may not be visible until the first day of the semester.

 The most updated information at an online course site will be available on the FIRST day of a semester.
 Before the first day of a semester, do not complete any assignments or print, download, and save any files from the course site.

 Please download a copy of our Quick References package.
 If you are enrolled in any of the following online classes, click on a course title below to view special requirement.